Chickenpox (varicella) is a very contagious (catching) disease. It causes small itchy blisters on your skin.

 Risks associated with chickenpox

 - The severity and risk of complications is greater for adults.
-Complications can include severe tissue infection, low platelet count, pneumonia and inflammation of the joints, kidneys and liver.
+Complications can include severe skin infection, pneumonia and inflammation of the brain, kidney problems and sometimes death.

 - The lesions may leave mild scarring in some skin types.
-Shingles is a long-term complication that is not immediately apparent but can appear decades after the disease.
+Chickenpox can lead to shingles many decades after the initial disease.

 Risks associated with the vaccine